ashkan-pirmani/FL4E-Analysis/README.md

     ```
     Follow the given instruction within the analysis.
 Repeat the above steps for `Hbrid Experiment` and `Centralized Experiment`.

+## FL4E Analysis Deployment guidance

+The WBCD is provided as a high-level guidance with the necessary scripts included.
+Please refer to the corresponding folders for instructions on how these scripts should be used within the FL4E and its associated components.

 ## Acknowledgements

 This work would not have been possible without the following: